 BERKELEY, CA – February 11, 2022 – The Graduate Theological Union is pleased to announce that Dr. Jennifer W. Davidson has been named the new Dean and Vice President for Academic Affairs.
 Dr. Davidson will formally begin her tenure as Dean on July 1, 2022.
-Moreover, she will be appointed as the John Dillenberger Professor of Theology.

 Dr. Davidson is intimately familiar with the GTU’s mission and vision as both a former student and a current faculty member, bringing a wealth of experience and passion to the role of Dean.
 As Professor of Theology & Worship at Berkeley School of Theology (BST), where she has taught for the past 15 years, and a member of the Core Doctoral Faculty at the GTU, Dr. Davidson employs a liberative and contemplative pedagogy to foster dynamic learning environments.
 In her innovative scholarship, Dr. Davidson has focused on a method of constructive liturgical theology that places the voices, work, and words of diverse peoples from an array of worshipping communities at the center of study.